 The Inverell Foundry

-The “Gibson’s Foundry” was opened at Inverell in 1909 by Robert Gibson when he began making fuel stoves.
-In 1919 Percy Campbell bought out the business and changed the name to “Campbell and Campbell and in the 1940’s to Inverell Foundry Pty.
-Ltd. Percy’s son Alex joined the business after the Second World War and supervised the business up until his retirement.
-The business was taken over by Alex’s son Peter who managed it up until it was closed in August 1987.
+The “Gibson”s Foundry” was opened at Inverell in 1909 by Robert Gibson when he began making fuel stoves.
+In 1919 Manufacturing Engineer Brothers, Percy and Alexander Campbell bought out the business and changed the name to “Campbell and Campbell”.

-It was Percy Campbell with his knowledge of steam power and gravel pumps that steered the business into the manufacturing of mining equipment.
-In the 1920’s when Steam Mining Plants were being used the Company manufactured Gravel Pumps, repaired Steam Engines and Ancillary equipment for the local mines.
+It was Percy and Alexander’s knowledge of steam power and gravel pumps that steered the business into manufactures of mining equipment.
+In the 1920’s when Steam Mining Plants were being used the Company manufactured gravel pumps, repaired Steam Engines and Ancillary equipment for the local mines.

 After the War, in the boom years for wool, Scrub clearing rakes, Rippers and Bulldozer Blades were in strong demand by Graziers and the Foundry concentrated on meeting this market.